sguox002/leetcode/leetcode-all.md

 - dfs for all paths
 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.
+<<-341	Flatten Nested List Iterator    		53.7%	Medium
+dfs to flatten the nested integer. leaf is integer.
+->>
+<<-351	Android Unlock Patterns    		49.1%	Medium
+android locks using a 3x3 grid.
+No jump is allowed. however you can jump if the point is selected before. given m and n, your lock must involves at least m points and at most n points. pattern is unique if there is a dot not in other or the order is different.
+- symmetric: 1,3,7,9 are symmetric (starting point), 2,4,5,8 are symmetric so we only consider start from 1,2,5.
+- start from 1, it can go to 2,5,4 only, reduce on step.
+- start from 2, it can go to 1,3,4,5,6 only, reduce one step.
+- start from 5, it can go to 1,2,3,4,6,7,8,9, reduce one step.
+- you can skip 1<->3 skip 2, 1<->7 skip 4, 7-9 skip 8, 3-9 skip 6, 3-7 skip 5, 4-6 skip 5...
+actually the skip matrix is enough and we can try all 9 positions. dp or dfs.
+->>

 <<-403	Frog Jump    		40.6%	Hard
 first jump is 1, if last jump is k, then next jump could be k-1,k,k+1.